Context Matters! Relaxing Goals with LLMs for Feasible 3D Scene Planning: Methodology

-In case it is not possible to compute a groundable policy \( \pi_{i,k} \), for the current planning problem \( \mathcal{P}_{i,k} \), the \textit{situational shifting} is completed by a \textit{goal shifting} step, followed by a \textit{goal relaxation} \( G^{i+1}_{k+1} = (\Gamma^k_{\text{goal}} \circ \Delta_{\text{rel}})(G^i_k)\), which produces a shifted goal, further down in the relaxation hierarchy obtaining a shifted and relaxed planning problem \( \mathcal{P}_{i+1,k+1} \).
-The generation, refinement, grounding and relaxation process is then iteratively repeated, until a groundable plan is computed, as shown in Algorithm \ref{alg:workflow}. \\ Ultimately, it should be noted that in the current architecture, the \textit{shifting operator} (the ``lateral" movement in the grid of problems) is the composition of a domain generation sub-step, a problem shifting sub-step and a goal shifting sub-step:
+If even after the iterative refinement it is still impossible to compute a groundable plan \( \pi_{i,k} \) for the current planning problem \( \mathcal{P}_{i,k} \), the \textit{situational shifting} proceeds with a \textit{goal shifting} step, followed by a \textit{goal relaxation} \( G^{i+1}_{k+1} = (\Gamma^k_{\text{goal}} \circ \Delta_{\text{rel}})(G^i_k)\), producing a relaxed planning problem \( \mathcal{P}_{i+1,k+1} \).
+The generation, refinement, grounding and relaxation process is then iteratively repeated, until a groundable plan is computed, or a maximum number of attempts has been reached.
+As shown in Fig.~\ref{fig:architecture}, the \textit{shifting operator} $\Gamma_{\text{shift}}$ is the composition of the domain generation, problem shifting sub-step and goal shifting sub-steps.